Aylesbury business owners join forces to fund new CCTV in anti-social behaviour hotspot

 In recent months a number of alleged anti-social behaviour incidents have been reported by the church in central Aylesbury.

-Aylesbury Business Against Crime (ABAC), a team made up of owners running stores in the town, funded the project.
+Aylesbury Business Against Crime (ABAC), a team made up of owners running stores in the town, supported the project.

 Members were made aware of the issue, which the group states continued despite recent police involvement.